SlappyPenguin/antsolver/README.md

 ```

 ## Performance
+The full solver will play in the standardised version of HUNL for the Annual Computer Poker Competition - $20,000 stacks with $50/$100 blinds.
 In this first iteration of the solver, off-tree betting actions are not yet allowed.
-Within this simplified game, the bot plays at an advanced amateur level.
+Within this simplified game, the bot plays at around an advanced amateur level.
+Consider its policy as SB opening:

 <p align="center">
   <img src="images/antsolver_preflop1.png" width="700"><br>
-  <em>Antsolver solution for SB opening</em>
 </p>

 Compare this to the strategies of Supremus, a frontier research AI based on neural nets, and GTO Wizard, a state-of-the-art commercial solver.